July 16, 2024

 Randy Pope makes it that the path to life starts with God instead of our own performance.
 The graph explains the purpose of the life of Jesus and how we can accept what He has “done”:

-The Answer To Work
+The Answer to Work

 Many of us who trust and depend on Jesus understand that we cannot earn the love of grace and Jesus — they are free gifts from God.
 Yet somehow, we can forget that our work is also a gift from God.